ilkilab/agorakube/docs/CONTRIBUTING.md

 # How to contribute

-I'm really glad you're reading this, because we need volunteer developers to help this project come to fruition.
+We are really glad you're reading this, because we need volunteer developers to help this project come to fruition.

 We want you working on things you're excited about.

-You can contact us by mail  agorakube@ilki.fr
+You can contact us by mail agorakube@ilki.fr.

+Or you can join Agorakube's community for discussion and ask questions : [Agorakube's Slack](http://slack.agorakube.ilkilabs.io/)

+Channels :
+- **#general** - For general purpose (news, events...)
+- **#developpers** - For people who contribute to Agorakube by developing features
+- **#end-users** - For end users who want to give us feedbacks
+- **#random** - As its name suggests, for random discussions :)

 ## Set up a local test lab